Language

 TOPIK II tests intermediate and advanced proficiency.
 It covers listening, reading, and writing.
 Passing TOPIK II earns you Level 3, 4, 5, or 6, depending on your score.

-The rule is simple: if you need Level 3 or higher for any purpose — university, jobs, visa points, scholarships — you must register for TOPIK II.
+The rule is simple: if you need Level 3 or higher for any purpose, university, jobs, visa points, or scholarships, you must register for TOPIK II.
 TOPIK I will not get you there.

 Both versions are offered in paper-based (PBT, 지필시험) and internet-based (IBT, 인터넷기반시험) formats.
-Scores and levels are identical across formats.
+The PBT and IBT score scales are different, but both map to TOPIK level numbers.

 TOPIK has six levels.
 Lower numbers are easier; Level 6 is the highest certificate you can earn.

-For a detailed breakdown of what each level means for real-world tasks, CEFR equivalents, and what specific institutions require, see the TOPIK Levels Explained guide.
+For a detailed breakdown of how to interpret each level for real-world tasks and how to check institution-specific requirements, see the TOPIK Levels Explained guide.

 The new speaking test